RAHULRAJSONU/parallel-asynchronous-programming-java/README.md

 By the end of this course, you will have a complete understanding of ParallelStreams and CompletableFuture and how to use them in your projects.

 Who this course is for:
-Java Developers curious to write parallel programming code Java Developers curious to write Asynchronous programming code Java Developers interested in improving the knowledge about the Modern Concurrency APIs Java Developers interested in learning the ParallelStreams API Java Developers interested in learning the CompletableFuture API
+- Java Developers curious to write parallel programming code
+- Java Developers curious to write Asynchronous programming code
+- Java Developers interested in improving the knowledge about the Modern Concurrency APIs
+- Java Developers interested in learning the ParallelStreams API
+- Java Developers interested in learning the CompletableFuture API

 ## Requirements
--Prior Java Experience
+- Prior Java Experience
--Java 11 or higher
+- Java 11 or higher
--Intellij or Eclipse or Similar IDEˇ
+- Intellij or Eclipse or Similar IDEˇ